Resource Management & Capacity Planning

 To get transparency and insights on your resource requirements, Threon has a best practice approach.
-Our 4 step predefined plan is result-oriented based upon a clear objective and specific deliverables.
-The 4 process steps are applicable for every time horizon, but are implemented differently.
+Our 5 step approach is result-oriented based upon a clear objective and specific deliverables.
+These 5 steps are applicable for every time horizon, but are implemented differently.

-With input from your resource managers and project managers, we guide you through following steps:
+With input from your resource managers and project managers, we guide you through the following steps:

 - Identification of resource imbalances in order to define possible countermeasures